Transport in Fiji

 Modes of transport in Fiji include rail, road, water, and air.
 The rail network is mainly used for movement of sugar cane.
 Suva and Lautoka are the largest seaports.
-There are 122km of navigable inland waterways.
+There are 122 km of navigable inland waterways.
 There are two international airports, one other paved airport, and over 20 with unpaved runways.
 With 333 tropical islands that make up this country, one can expect to use various modes of transport to get to their destination.

 Buses

 Buses are the main mode of transport in Fiji's main islands.